MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-file-cpp.md

 ### Set the label

-Having fetched the `mip::Label` from the id, set the labeling options, and, optionally, set the protection settings, the label can now be set.
+Having fetched the `mip::Label` using the ID, set the labeling options, and, optionally, set the protection settings, the label can now be set on the handler.

 If you didn't set protection settings, set the label by calling `SetLabel` on the handler: